Last updated April 6, 2021.

 |Personal services||Medium to higher||

-By nature, these activities are done in close proximity to at least one other person and indoors.
+By nature, these activities are done in close proximity to at least one other person, usually indoors.

 |Bars, breweries, nightclubs||Higher||